simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 # Problem

 SMP protocol relays are chosen and can be controlled by the message recipients.
 It means that the recipients can observe IP addresses of message senders, unless they use VPN or some overlay network.
-Tor is an audequate solution in most cases to mitigate it, but it requires additional technical knowledge to install and configure (even installing Orbot on Android is seen as "complex" by many users) and reduces usability because of higher latency.
+Tor is an audequate solution in most cases to mitigate it, but it requires additional technical knowledge to install and configure (even installing Orbot on Android is seen as "complex" by many users), and reduces usability because of higher latency.

-The lack of in-built IP address protection is #1 concerns for many users, particularly given that most people do not realise it is lacking by default and it comes as unexpected that transport protection is not included - without transport protection SimpleX is not a "full product" yet.
+The lack of in-built IP address protection is #1 concerns for many users, particularly given that most people do not realise it is lacking by default, and it comes as unexpected that transport protection is not included - without transport protection SimpleX is not a "whole product" yet.

 Similarly, XFTP protocol relays are chosen by senders, and they can observe file recipients' IP addresses.